FrankHB/pl-docs/en-US/calling-for-language-features.md

 > Programming languages should be designed not by piling feature on top of feature, but by removing the weaknesses and restrictions that make additional features appear necessary.

-The judgement of "necessary" however largely falls in the extents of the disclaimer here, except for the points explicitly specified in this document.
+The judgment of "necessary" however largely falls in the extents of the disclaimer here, except for the points explicitly specified in this document.

 ## Styles and layouts